 The third ingredient in the sugar scrub is glycerin.
 This is optional, but I feel like it gives the scrub a smoother consistency.
 You can order glycerin here, but I have also found it at my local Walmart in the health and beauty aisle, usually near the vitamins.

 Food coloring and essential oils are also optional.
-In the photos I added 1 drop of red food coloring to one batch and left the other batch white.
+In the photos, I added 1 drop of red food coloring to one batch and left the other batch white.
 I used peppermint essential oil in both batches.
 Layered in a jar, the sugar scrub resembles a candy cane and smells like one too!
 But there are many other options if you aren’t a fan of peppermint.
 (My favorite brand of essential oils is Plant Therapy!)

 - Candy cane-Peppermint essential oil and red food coloring in one batch and peppermint essential oil and no color in the other batch.